harlanhaskins/Personal-Site/_posts/2014-02-20-clean-modern-objective-c.markdown

 Objective-C objects.
 For example, `"string"` is a `char*`, while `@"string"` is an NSString.
-These have been standard in Objective-C for a long time, but only recently, in Objective-C 2.0, did Apple add in definitions for NSDictionary, NSArray, and NSNumber, all using @directives.
+These have been standard in Objective-C for a long time, but only recently, in Objective-C 2.0, did Apple add in definitions for NSDictionary, NSArray, and NSNumber, all using literals specified with @ directives.

 ```objective-c
 NSNumber *number = [NSNumber numberWithInteger:7];